flysand7/imgvu/readme.md

 # imgvu

 ## about
-imgvu is a reliable fast open source cross platform image viewer written by bumbread.
-This image viewer is oriented towards speed in both the program's speed and the speed at which the user is able to interface with the program.
-One of the key features is that you _don't need to use your mouse_ while using this program.
+imgvu is a fast reliable open-source cross-platform image viewer written by bumbread.
+This program is aimed to be fast in all aspects: both performance and the ease of user interface are considered.
+One of the key features is that there is _no need to use your mouse_ while using this program.

-this is a small educational project which I started for two reasons.
+This is a small educational project which I had started for couple reasons.
-* I need practice programming and exploring new things, which I can achieve learning different image formats and ways to parse them.
+* I need practice programming and exploring new things, which I can achieve through learning different image formats and ways to parse them.
+In this way I will be aware of more different compression methods and other algorithms used to store an image and how to implement them.
+Also by keeping a relatively large project i'm becoming more experienced in things like project management, and how to write good maintainable code.
-* I'm fucking tired of windows' image viewer being black screen for several seconds and then turns out that you actually need to restart it, and even then it loads several seconds.
+* I'm fucking tired of windows' image viewer showing black screen for several seconds on start and then turns out that you actually need to restart it, and then it loads faster, but still several seconds.

-## notice:
+## general clarification
-* by *fast* I mean that a user doesn't get noticeable delay when using the program.
+* *fast* means that a user doesn't get noticeable delay when using the program.
-* by *reliable* I mean that if a certain kind of unexpected input is met, the program will be able to handle it smoothly.
+* *reliable* means that if a certain kind of unexpected input is met, the program will be able to handle it smoothly.
 No crashes.
-No error messages (too far?? maybe i should print a warning line just in case..).
+No weird error messages.
+Sheesh, I'm not even going to _have_ unexpected inputs, I'm making error-free, bug-free program.
-* by *cross platform* I mean that this program is ready to be ported to any other platform if someone dares to write a platform layer for another OS.
+* *cross platform* means that this program is _ready to be ported_ to any other platform if someone writes a platform layer for that platform and compiles it.

+## supported formats
+*[ ] ppm
+*[x] bmp (only 24 bit uncompressed RGB data)
+*[ ] tga
+*[ ] gif
+*[ ] jpeg
+*[ ] png
+*[ ] jpeg2000
+*[ ] openexr
+*[ ] heif
+*[ ] avif
+*[ ] flif
+*[ ] bpg

+## features/key points
+* immediate in response
+* ~~automatically detects changes in your folder and updates live~~
+* minimizes it's work by keeping cache of frequently loaded files and doing preprocessing of files that can be accessed immediately.
+* never crashes.

-## about creator
+## about the author
-* contact email: thebumboni@gmail.com
+* contact email: thebumboni@gmail.com (i'm checking it once half a year)
-* discord:       bumbread#1977 (ynot?)
+* discord: bumbread#1977 (i'm checking this literally every day?)